EPCCed/hpc-intro/_episodes/11-hpc-intro.md

 > # I've never used a server, have I?
 >
 > Take a minute and think about which of your daily interactions with a computer may require a
-> remote server or even cluster to provide you with results.
+> remote server or cluster of servers to provide you with results.
 {: .challenge }

 {% include links.md %}